Columbia Highlands recreation and adventure

 - The region consistently boasts the state’s best wild turkey harvests.

-- In the Colville National Forest, waterways such as Harvey Creek and the San Poil River provide first-rate fishing for westslope cutthroat trout, kokanee, and burbot.
+- In the Colville National Forest, waterways such as the Kettle River, Harvey Creek and the San Poil River provide first-rate fishing for redband rainbow trout and westslope cutthroat trout.

 Winter brings loads of snow—and recreation opportunities—to the Kettle Range.